mgfalzon/gallery/README.md

 <img src="https://image.flaticon.com/icons/svg/105/105460.svg" align="right"
      alt="Picture/Gallery Logo" width="120" height="178">

-An art gallery for a friend -Joshua Malekan
+An art gallery for a friend - Joshua Malekan

 * 3 views - small, medium, large
 * Designed with flexibility in mind.
 The gallery app will group any number of